Dawem/EasyClicker/README.md

 - **Multiple Elements** - Add any number of click targets, each with independent settings.
 - **URL Pattern Filtering** - Restrict a rule to specific domains or URL patterns using match syntax.
 - **Text Matching** - Narrow down which elements are clicked by requiring they contain specific text.
-- **Match Mode** - Choose whether to click the first, last, or all elements matching a selector.
+- **Match Mode** - Choose whether to click the first, last, all, or Nth matching element.
+- **Tab Suspend Prevention** - Automatically disables auto-discarding on the active tab while Easy Clicker is running (Chromium-based browsers only), keeping it alive in the background.
 - **Per-Element Interval** - Set a custom click interval per element, or fall back to the global interval.
 - **Keyboard Shortcuts** - Keep the extension tucked away but fully functional from anywhere in the browser.
 - **Import & Export Data** - Safely back up profiles as local JSON configurations or quickly deploy rules to other devices.